vav34/audio-narrative/README.txt

 # audio-narrative
  all project materials related to the audio narrative unit
 Summary:
-This introduction first explains what the Danganronpa series entails as a general guideline of the mainline games in order to familiarize listeners who were not already familiar with the series.
+The video introduction first explains what the Danganronpa series entails as a general guideline of the mainline games in order to familiarize listeners who were not already familiar with the series.
 A brief explanation of the mechanics and format of the game is addressed.
 Next contains a brief introduction of the character of focus for this audio narrative--Kokichi Oma.
 His role in the game as an antagonist is addressed, as well as some key defining features of his character.
+The relevance of why the audience should care about this topic/why it matters is briefly addressed (will be touched more upon in the conclusion).
 This sets up the narrative by explaining what I plan to discuss as well as introducing the Danganronpa series as a whole.
+I next walk through the events of the game considering Kokichi’s perspective.
+Throughout the entire video, music and sound effects from the game are used to set the mood and serve as nostalgia for Danganronpa fans.
+My primary source of information is, you guessed it, the game Danganronpa V3: Killing Harmony itself!
+I end the video wrapping up why Kokichi’s character is important for understanding the series as a whole.
+This process has been so much fun for me, as Danganronpa is my favorite game series of all time!
+Playing around with which tracks and sound effects to use as well as which Kokichi scenes to discuss was very fun and difficult at times.
+Ideally, I would like to talk about this for much longer than 10 minutes–alas this is for a class, and the time limit is very understandable and appropriate.
+The feedback I received from my peers as well as the professor was the idea of why it mattered to talk about this.
+It helped me consider the overall purpose of Kokichi’s inclusion in the series and how he shapes the game he was included in respectively.

 Credits:
-"Pythagoras" by Podington Bear https://freemusicarchive.org/music/Podington_Bear/Background/Pythagoras/ "Jester" by Podington Bear https://freemusicarchive.org/music/Podington_Bear/Background/Jester/ "Happy Chord" by lloydrichards https://freesound.org/people/lloydrichards/sounds/679964/
+Music
+"DANGANRONPA V3" by Masufumi Takada, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://downloads.khinsider.com/game-soundtracks/album/new-danganronpa-v3-o.s.t.-white/1-01.%2520DANGANRONPA%2520V3.mp3
+"Chapter A" by Masufumi Takada, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://downloads.khinsider.com/game-soundtracks/album/new-danganronpa-v3-o.s.t.-white/1-08.%2520Chapter%2520A.mp3
+"Beautiful Lie" by Masufumi Takada, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://downloads.khinsider.com/game-soundtracks/album/new-danganronpa-v3-o.s.t.-white/1-12.%2520Beautiful%2520Lie.mp3
+"Rise and Shine, Ursine!" by Masufumi Takada, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://downloads.khinsider.com/game-soundtracks/album/new-danganronpa-v3-o.s.t.-white/1-07.%2520Rise%2520and%2520Shine%252C%2520Ursine%2521.mp3
+"Living in a Lazy Parallel World" by Masufumi Takada, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://downloads.khinsider.com/game-soundtracks/album/new-danganronpa-v3-o.s.t.-white/1-16.%2520Living%2520in%2520a%2520Lazy%2520Parallel%2520World.mp3
+"Dead Body Found C" by Masufumi Takada, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://downloads.khinsider.com/game-soundtracks/album/new-danganronpa-v3-o.s.t.-white/2-13.%2520Dead%2520Body%2520Found%2520C.mp3
+"Real - Fiction" by Masufumi Takada, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://downloads.khinsider.com/game-soundtracks/album/new-danganronpa-v3-o.s.t.-white/2-14.%2520Real%2520-%2520Fiction.mp3
+"Heaven of Almost Hell" by Masufumi Takada, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://downloads.khinsider.com/game-soundtracks/album/new-danganronpa-v3-o.s.t.-white/1-23.%2520Heaven%2520of%2520Almost%2520Hell.mp3
+"Closing Argument V3" by Masufumi Takada, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://downloads.khinsider.com/game-soundtracks/album/new-danganronpa-v3-o.s.t.-white/2-22.%2520Closing%2520Argument%2520V3.mp3
+Sound Effects
+All pulled from "Danganronpa Trigger Happy Havoc" by Spike Chunsoft, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA) https://www.sounds-resource.com/pc_computer/danganronpatriggerhappyhavoc/sound/20622/
+Files: "HS_SE_001" and "HS_SE_003"
+Story
+"Danganronpa V3: Killing Harmony" by Spike Chunsoft, licensed under Creative Commons Attribution-Share Alike License 3.0 (Unported) (CC-BY-SA)